arpan-pramanik/trana-food-waste-app/README.md

 4. Open the web application:
    - Open the `index.html` file in your web browser
-   - Navigate to the "Gemini Suggestions" page
+   - Navigate to the "AI Suggestions" page

 ## Usage

-### Gemini AI Suggestions
+### AI Suggestions

-1. Go to the "Gemini Suggestions" page
+1. Go to the "AI Suggestions" page
 2. Enter the ingredients you want to use up
 3. Click "Get Reuse Ideas"
 4. View creative suggestions for using your ingredients